guilhermevialle/Deploying-Node-Server-/README.md

 ## Inside directory
 Now we have to configure Docker to make container of this application.
 Make sure you have Docker installed on your PC.

-- Inside root directory you gonna create `Dockerfile` using `touch Dockerfile` or `New-File Dockerfile` on windows
+- Inside root directory you gonna create `Dockerfile` using `touch Dockerfile` or `New-Item Dockerfile` on windows
 - Create a `.dockerignore` too and add the following code:

 ``` .dockerignore